Kunsthandel Van Lier

 Description

 Carel van Lier (1897-1945) started a gallery in Laren in 1924 and moved to Amsterdam three years later.
-In the early years, Kunstzaal Van Lier was primarily concerned with modern European art.
-However, Van Lier also became fascinated with the aesthetics of African sculpture styles.
-The exhibition of his private collection of African art at the Gemeentemuseum Amsterdam in 1927 had an influence on modernist painters at the time.
+In the early years, Kunstzaal Van Lier primarily dealt in modern European art.
+However, Van Lier also became fascinated with the aesthetics of African sculpture and woodcarving.
+The exhibition of his private collection of African art at the Gemeentemuseum Amsterdam in 1927 influenced modernist painters at the time.
 Soon Van Lier was dealing in Asian art, African sculpture and ethnographic objects from around the world, including Native North America.
-These objects were acquired from private collectors in the Netherlands, during trips to London, Paris, Brussels and Antwerp, and through his network of relations in the international ethnographic art trade, like art dealer Charles Ratton in Paris.
+These objects were acquired from private collectors in the Netherlands, during purchasing trips to London, Paris, Brussels and Antwerp, and through his network of relations in the international ethnographic art trade, in particular the Paris art dealer Charles Ratton.

 During the Second World War, Carel van Lier, who was of Jewish origin, enjoyed some form of protection due to his marriage to his non-Jewish wife, Elisabeth van de Velde.
 Among other things, it allowed him to continue his art dealing activities.
-In 1942, his business was eventually placed under administration, which presumably meant that Van Lier could no longer carry out his work.
+His business was eventually placed under administration in 1942, which presumably meant that he could no longer carry out his work.
 Van Lier was arrested by the German occupying forces in April 1943 because of his involvement in the resistance.
-After deportation and a stay in various concentration camps, Van Lier died in Mühlenberg in March 1945.
+After deportation and internment in various concentration camps, Van Lier died in Mühlenberg in March 1945.

-The widow of Carel van Lier, Elisabeth van de Velde, continued the business for several years after the war.
-In 1949, she sold the business to Leendert van Lier (1910-1995, not a relative).
+After the war Carel van Lier’s widow Elisabeth van de Velde continued the business for several years before selling it to Leendert van Lier (1910-1995, not a relative) in 1949.
 Leendert van Lier also sold tribal art, Chinese ceramics and modern European art.
-In 1954 he moved to Utrecht and the sales were carried out from his home.
-A similar arrangement continued from 1961 in the small town of Veere in the province of Zeeland, where lovers of tribal art, such as professor and collector Theo Van Baaren, knew where to find Leendert van Lier.
+In 1954 he moved to Utrecht, where he conducted business from his home.
+Leendert van Lier had a similar arrangement from 1961 in the small town of Veere in the province of Zeeland, where he continued to attract lovers of tribal art, such as professor and collector Theo Van Baaren.
 The art dealer made regular trips to London and Paris to acquire objects for his trade.
-After his death, his collection of ethnographic objects was auctioned at Christie's Amsterdam in 1997.
+After his death, his collection of ethnographic objects was auctioned at Christie's in Amsterdam in 1997.

 Provenance research